StarExecMiami/StarExec/README.markdown

 #### Database

-`DB.User` must be set to the username of a MariaDB user that has full permissions for the database. `DB.Pass` must be set to the password for that user.
+`DB.User` must be set to the username of a PostgreSQL user that has full permissions for the database. `DB.Pass` must be set to the password for that user.
 This user will require _all_ permissions in the StarExec database, excluding server administration permissions.